cehbz/classical-tagger/cmd/extract/README.md

-## extract - Web Metadata Extractor
+# Extract CLI - Metadata Extraction from Websites

+**Status:** ✅ Complete and functional
+**Version:** 1.0
+**Integration:** Works with HarmoniaMundiParser

+## Overview

-Extracts classical music album metadata from supported websites and converts to JSON format.
+The `extract` CLI tool fetches and parses classical music album metadata from supported websites, converting it to the standard JSON format used by the tagger.

-## Features

-- ✅ **Web scraping framework** - Extensible extractor system
-- ✅ **Harmonia Mundi support** - Extract from harmoniamundi.com (framework ready)
-- ✅ **Automatic validation** - Validates extracted metadata
-- ✅ **JSON output** - Compatible with tag CLI
-- ✅ **Error handling** - Clear error messages

 ## Installation